 - 3.5.2.
-A promoted employee may be demoted or terminated from the new position if the Des Moines Pool Metropolitan Park District or the Mt.
-Rainier Pool in its sole discretion, determines that the employee is not satisfactorily performing in the new position. - 3.5.3.
-The Des Moines Pool Metropolitan Park District and/or Mt.
+A promoted employee may be demoted or terminated from a new position at the sole discretion of the District General Manager or the Aquatic Manager if it is determined that the employee is not satisfactorily performing in the new position. - 3.5.3.
+The District and/or Mt.
 Rainier Pool in its sole discretion, may fill a vacant position by transferring a qualified employee to the position.
 An employee may request a transfer to a vacant position by notifying the District General Manager or Aquatics Manager in writing. - 3.6.
 Change in Workforce.
 Nothing contained in these personnel policies, the pay plan or the District's past practices or customs shall prevent the District from reducing its workforce, laying off, promoting, demoting, reclassifying or removing employees, modifying the pay plan or otherwise managing and directing the operation of the District and its workforce as deemed necessary and proper. - 3.6.1.
 In determining who is to be laid off, consideration will be given to individual performance and the qualifications required for remaining jobs.
 Prior to such action, the District may endeavor to place affected employees into another available position for which they are qualified, as determined by the District. - 3.6.2.
-Prior to a layoff, the District will try to provide affected employees at least two weeks' notice of the pending layoff. - 3.6.3.
+Prior to a layoff, the District will try to provide affected employees with at least two weeks' notice of the pending layoff. - 3.6.3.
 During the 12-month period following a layoff, the District or the Mt.
 Rainier Pool may rehire a laid off employee if a suitable position becomes available for which the employee is qualified and the former employee has requested, in writing, to be considered for re-hire. - 3.7.
 Resignation & Termination.
 Employment with the District is at-will in accordance with the provisions of this Employee Handbook.
 Employees are encouraged to submit written notice of resignation to their supervisor prior to the effective date of their resignation.
 The management may schedule an exit interview, if appropriate.
-When an employee resigns, the employee will return all District or co-worker's property, including uniforms and keys. - 3.7.1.
-Non-exempt employees are requested to submit notice of resignation at least two weeks (14 days) prior to the effective date of their resignation.
-The District may terminate such employees with or without cause without any advance notice.
-All wages and expense reimbursement owed to the employee shall be provided on the scheduled payday for the period (more information on Paydays can be found in Section 4.2). - 3.7.2.
-Either the District and/or an exempt employee that has completed the Temporary Employment Period may terminate employment at any time with 30 days advance notice to the other for any reason with or without cause.
-The District, without altering the at-will relationship, shall have the right to immediately terminate an employee's services for cause including but not limited to those defined in the Rules of Conduct.
-If terminated for cause, all compensation and benefits described in this handbook shall cease as of the termination date.
+When an employee resigns, the employee will return all District or co-worker's property, including uniforms and keys.